stewartknapman/rails-girls-slides/_notes/elements of visual design.md

 is actually something that you can have a lot of.
-Using lots of white space can have an effect of making your designs look expensive, like you have so much money to throw away on empty areas, rather than spending it all on trying to cram in as much content as possible.
+Using lots of white space can have an effect of making your designs look expensive, like you have so much money to throw away on empty areas, rather than spending it all on trying to cram as much content in as possible.

 ### Imagery

-Using imagery in your designs is an effective way to help enforce feeling, mood and emotions.
-It is also a way that you can remove written content, that might take up too much space in your designs while still delivering your message.
+Using imagery in your designs is an effective way to help re-enforce feeling, mood and emotions.
+It is also a good way to remove written content, that might take up too much space in your designs while still delivering your message.

 Icons can be extremely helpful when trying to convey a message, especially if your users speak different languages.

 Other types of imagery you can use are illustrations, photos and data visualisation like graphs or maps.
-These all help to create a rich experience for your users.
+These all help to create a rich experience for your users and to create interest.

-### Motion

-Motion helps us to direct the eye.
-We can use it to

-directing the eye:
-- reading left to right; top to bottom (in western cultures)
-- forward & back; left & right.
-physical motion - animations. keep it smooth; keep it subtle; keep it quick. feedback - we have acted on something and it has responded

 ### Composition

+Ok, last one.
-putting it all together
+Composition, lets start pulling it all together.

-fluid/responsive design
-the fold
-everything is an object - design modules that can be pieced together like blocks
+So by now we should have all of these beautifully designed elements.
+All of our images, forms and buttons look nice; our type is clear and readable;
+and we have a clear idea of the structure and feeling of things.

+So one thing I have been trying to do more recently, and I know other designers are talking more and more about this concept, is when designing for the web try to approach the elements as modules.
+Designing each part or item as an object that we can then piece together and reuse like lego blocks.
+And you'll see why in a minute.

+Lets go back to our phones and tablets, our TV's and watches and whatnot.
+Notice how none of these have the same size screen?
+Even if you where to look at two or three different phones, they would all have different screen sizes.

+So how do we make sure that our designs work across all of these devices, while still looking good?
+Right?!
+Well, we are going to use a concept called Responsive Web Design.
+Responsive Design means that our designs will "respond" to the size of the screen that they are given.
+And we do this by treating everything as being fluid, kind of like water in a glass.

+For instance if we had a table showing a list of users, instead of saying that it is 960px wide, we would say that it is 80% wide.
+So now it doesn't matter what screen size we have our table will fit into the space that it's given.

+So lets start small with a phone.
+We add in only the content that we need for our apps to work.
+We might decide that we have too many navigation options to show them all on the screen at once, so we pick the most important ones and show them to the user and put the rest into a sidebar that sits off the side off the screen, which can then be called in when we need it.

+As we increase the screen size we can start to make things a little bigger, and start increasing the spacing around things as we have more room to breath.

+Our screen gets a little bigger again and now we have enough room to show those navigation items, so we pull the sidebar back into the screen.

+And we keep going, adjusting the size and reflowing those nicely designed items.
+Every time things start to look a little strange, like the length of a line of text looks too long, then we add a breakpoint, adjust it and then keep going.

+There is a bit more to it than just, but if you are interested I'd suggest checking out Ethan Marcotte's book on Responsive Web Design.

+## Outro

+Cool.
+That's about it.
+I hope that has been helpful for you all.
+And it gives you some ideas on how to make your apps better.

+If you are keen to see a bit more of these things put into practise, I will be taking the advanced front-end class after lunch.
+Your more than welcome to come along.

+And if you're interested in learning even more there are a heap of books on these subjects.
+These are just some of my favourites.

 ## Homework
 Reading: